-Other options can end excessive bleeding without removing the uterus in older women or in younger women who do not want children but are not ready to enter menopause.
+Other options can end excessive bleeding without removing the uterus in older women or in younger women who do not want children.

 Cleveland Clinic gynecologists collaborate with Cleveland Clinic interventional radiologists on uterine fibroid embolization.
-This procedure is not for women who wish to conceive because its effects on the strength of the uterus are unknown.
-The radiologist guides a catheter to arteries that supply the fibroids, then inserts tiny plastic particles to block blood flow.
-This robs the fibroids of oxygen and nutrients, and the fibroids shrink over a period of months.
+This procedure is ideal for women who have completed childbearing, but wish to avoid surgery.
+The radiologist guides a micro-catheter to arteries that supply the fibroids, then inserts tiny plastic particles to block blood flow.
+This decreases the fibroids of oxygen and nutrients, and the fibroids shrink over a period of months.

 To see one of the specialists in our Center for Menstrual Disorders, Fibroids and Hysteroscopic Services, please call 216.444.6601 or 800.CCF.CARE (223.2273), ext.
 46601.

 If previous imaging tests and laboratory evaluations have been performed, please bring the records with you.

 If traveling to Cleveland is an inconvenience for you, we offer an e-consult service.
 The Cleveland Clinic MyConsult remote second medical opinion service connects you to the specialty physician expertise you need when you are faced with a serious diagnosis.
 Following a thorough review of your medical records and diagnostic tests, Cleveland Clinic experts render a second medical opinion that includes treatment options or alternatives, as well as recommendations regarding your future therapeutic considerations.

 Menstrual disorders, fibroids and hysteroscopic services are available throughout northeastern Ohio.
 Our specialists see patients at our regional hospitals, medical office buildings and family health centers, as well as on our Main campus.
 Use our Find a Doctor service to locate a Cleveland Clinic women's health specialist who has expertise in these services near you.